 while the academic and professional literature has been growing rapidly and there are by now many excellent textbooks, casebooks, commentaries, and manuals available for all levels of research and advocacy, the majority of these works are expensive and largely unavailable to students and even professionals in the less wealthy countries around the globe;

 even in the developed countries, law school courses on int'l investment law are still few and far between; in many countries, high quality courses are simply not available at all;

 in addition, the literature and courses that do exist often represent a particular world-view while alternative views and voices are underrepresented.

 The Investment Law Group is pursuing gender parity and representation of all regions, legal systems, and legal cultures around the world and has set out to address these problems with four distinct but complementary projects:

 Project One is the production of a high quality multi-author textbook that will be made available at cost and, more importantly, will also be distributed open source = free of charge online.

-Project Two is the production of sophisticated online teaching modules, based on the open source textbook, and also disseminated free of charge.
+Project Three is the production of sophisticated online teaching modules, based on the open source textbook, and also disseminated free of charge.

 Last but not least, Project Four is a compilation of literature and useful websites and other resources to supplement the other Projects and to support students, researchers, and professionals working in the field.
 This part will list, in particular, freely accessible material, in line with our mission of making top quality information and teaching materials available to everyone, and specifically in the less-wealthy countries of the world.